ShaharBenIshay/Linear-Quanitization-Deep-Learning-Models/README.md

 1. Map extreme values together
 2. Calculate scaling factor (S)
 3. Calculate  zero point (Z)
 4. Use S and Z to fill the rest of the the values following a linear mapping.
+5. Store params with INT8 AND in inference time (test time) use dequanitization to avoid precision loss.

 here is an image that explain what does the quanitization process is all about: